Heuchera villosa

 - Leaf Description:

-- Basal leaves are bronze or purple and have 5-9 sharp lobes and are often compared to maple.
-They are 2-4.5 inches, long-stalked and have hairy stems.
+- Basal leaves are bronze or purple and have 5 to 9 sharp lobes and are often compared to maple.
+They are 2 to 4½ inches long, with long, hairy petioles (stalks).

 -